rklymentiev/py-for-neuro/chapters/chapter1.md

 <center><img src="hello_world.jpg" width="300"></center>

-Good part about Python (and I assume about the most of the programming languages) is that function names are most of the times self explanatory.
+The good part about Python (and I assume about most of the programming languages) is that function names are most of the times self-explanatory.
 If you see a function called `print()`, it does exactly what you expect it to do.
 It prints out the object on a screen.
 Now, run your very first clean and beautiful code and greet the World!

 <codeblock id="01_01">